yagnikpt/fzf-cli/README.md

 ![Go Fuzzy Finder Demo](output.gif)

 ## Project Description
 This Go project implements a fuzzy searching algorithm and provides a user interface for interacting with the search functionality.
-Right now it does not perform very fast in large dataset, so run it in directory which doesn't have too many files.
+Using concurrency for improved performance when loading files.
+By using a worker pool to scan directories concurrently and collecting results through channels, the application can handle large directories more efficiently and provide faster search results.

 ## Installation Instructions
 1. Clone the repository: